 Shiva or Siva is a great ascetic.
-The great Yogi sits in meditation on the tiger skin on the high slopes of Mount Kailasha in Himalayas.
+He is like a bridge between the humans on the earth and Gods in the heaven.
+The great Yogi sits in meditation on the tiger skin on the high slopes of Mount Kailash in Himalayas.
 Through his deep meditation the world is maintained.
-He wears his long matted hair (Jata) in a topknot with crescent moon is fixed and sacred river Ganga flows.
+He wears his long matted hair (Jata) in a topknot with crescent moon fixed on his forehead and sacred river Ganga flows from the knot.
 His neck is black, scarred by the poison which was the last product of churning of the cosmic ocean and which he drank to save the other Gods.
 Snakes encircle his neck and arms.
 His body is covered with ashes.
-Besides him is the trident and his wife Parvati and his mount Nanadi bull.
+Besides him is the trident and his wife Parvati and his mount Nandi bull.

 Although he always seems to be wrapped in meditation, he can, in his divine power divide his personality.
 He is the lord of dance (Nataraja).
 In this aspect he is very popular in Tamil country.
 He dances in his heavenly palace at Mount Kailasa and Chidambaram temple.
 He is said to have developed no less than 108 different forms of dances, some cal and gentle, others fierce, orgiastic and terrible.
 Tandava is the form of latter.
 In this dance he he dances and beats a wild rhythm which destroys the world at the end of cosmic cycle.